-Description: The value of this attribute is not mandatory, but it must be present when the preview process is created and the value of the sys:ret:rev:Schedules attribute is not present.
+Description: The value of this attribute is not mandatory, but it must be present when the preview process is created and the value of the sys:ret:rev:Schedules or sys:ret:rev:Query attribute is not present.
 It is also not allowed for both attributes sys:ret:rev:Query and sys:ret:rev:Schedules to have set values.